Animal Logic (band): Animal Logic album (1989)

 Copeland and Clarke financed the recording of the band's debut album, and began showcasing for labels.
 They eventually signed with I.R.S.
-Records, which was headed by Copeland's brother Miles.
+Records, which was headed by Miles Copeland.

-The band adopted the name Animal Logic after Miles Copeland misheard the lyrics on a punk band's tape as "Animal logic!
+The band adopted the name Animal Logic after Miles Copeland misheard the lyrics on a punk band's song as "Animal logic!
 Animal logic!".
 The band thought Animal Logic described their music perfectly.
-After being sued for using the name of a well known band in the D.C. area, they bought the rights to use the name from the group.
+After being sued for using the name of a well-known band in the Washington, D.C. area, they bought the rights to use the name.

-The album cover depicting three dogs was a rejected cover for the Police greatest hits album Every Breath You Take: The Singles.
+The album cover depicting three dalmatians was a rejected cover for the Police greatest hits album Every Breath You Take: The Singles.
 Stewart Copeland liked it so much that he had hung it on the wall of his studio in England, and when Miles told him about the name Animal Logic, Stewart volunteered it as the cover for the debut album.

-Miles Copeland envisioned recruiting a well known guitar player to record the album, and arranged a recording session with Joe Walsh, who did not show up to the studio.
+Miles Copeland envisioned recruiting a well-known guitar player to record the album.
+He arranged a recording session with Joe Walsh of The Eagles fame, but he did not arrive at the studio.
 Michael Thompson, who had previously played in a cover band with Deborah Holland, was called in to salvage the session and played on the song "Spy In The House Of Love".
-Thompson was offered a spot in Animal Logic, but declined as he was just about to release his own album, Michael Thompson Band, for Geffen Records.
+Thompson was offered a spot in Animal Logic, but he declined as he was just about to release his own album, Michael Thompson Band, for Geffen Records.
 Thompson did commit to playing on the rest of the album, as well as a three week tour of Asia.
 The album Animal Logic was released in 1989 on I.R.S.
 Records in North America, and Virgin Records in other territories.

-A promotional video for "Spy in the House of Love" was released to MTV.
+A promotional music video for "Spy in the House of Love" was released to MTV.
 The band performed "Spy in the House of Love" on Late Night with David Letterman on November 10, 1989, accompanied by members of Paul Shaffer and the World's Most Dangerous Band.

 Animal Logic II and breakup (1991)

-Animal Logic released their second album, Animal Logic II in 1991, which included a duet with Jackson Browne on "Another Place", recorded at Jackson's studio in Santa Monica.
+Animal Logic released their second album, Animal Logic II in 1991, which included a duet with Jackson Browne on "Another Place", recorded at Browne's studio in Santa Monica.
+Rusty Anderson, later lead guitarist for Paul McCartney, recorded and toured with the group.
 The album was promoted with a music video for “Rose Colored Glasses”, a song the band also performed on The Tonight Show Starring Johnny Carson on November 7, 1991.

-Rusty Anderson, later lead guitarist for Paul McCartney, recorded and toured with the group.

-Stanley Clarke was unable to tour due to his career as a film composer, which was just taking off.
-Rather than look for a replacement, and unable to promote the album, Animal Logic disbanded and Deborah Holland went on to pursue a solo career.
+Clarke was unable to tour due to his career as a film composer, which was gaining traction.
+Rather than look for a replacement, and unable to promote the album, Animal Logic disbanded, and Holland went on to pursue a solo career.